XiaoxiaoRen-Xx/Xxszdhbczzz/final-project-part-two.md

 - People who have tried multiple weight loss methods but failed to see sustainable results
 - Individuals influenced by social media trends who are open to science-based insights but may struggle to differentiate between reliable and misleading information

-**b.
-My Approach to Identifying Representative Individuals to Interview**
+**My Approach to Identifying Representative Individuals to Interview**

 - Social media & online communities: Find individuals who have previous posts or often follow the loss weight trend on platforms like Instagram, TikTok, or WhatsApp.
 - Friends, classmates, and neighbors: Reach out to people I know who are considering weight loss.

 ### Interview script